jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/CustomFunctions/task.md

 ```

 The function can also return a value.
-To do this, you should specify the type of the return value
+For that, you should specify the type of the return value
 and return it using the `return` keyword:

 ```kotlin